 So what is healthcare UX?
 It defines the experience of users while interacting with digital healthcare systems.
 And why is it important?
-Recently, we conducted a survey on Linkedin where we asked people about the barriers that they face in the adoption of health and wellness apps.
-From the survey results (with 36 participants), we discovered that:
+Recently, we conducted a survey where we asked people about the barriers that they face in the adoption of health and wellness apps.
+From the survey results, we discovered that:

 - 39% of people do not use health and wealthness apps as there is no evident proof of efficiency of these apps.

 - 31% of people have data privacy related concerns when it comes to using healthcare applications

 - 17% of people face the problem of not being able to find relevant apps for their needs.

 - 14% of people are challenged by the socio-cultural stigma present around use of health and wellness apps.

 These results make it evident that to encourage more people to use healthcare applications, the apps need to address the basic pain points of the users.
 This is exactly what healthcare UX designers do.
 They make the apps user-centric and tailored to meet user expectations.

 Digital healthcare systems encompass different types such as remote consulting systems, medical transcription systems, health monitoring systems, and electronic medical records.
 At Aufait UX, we have had a chance to work on several different healthcare projects.
 And in this article, we hope to share an overview of those projects and our experience working on them.